OpenAstronomy/openastronomy.github.io/_projects/2022/sunpy/theme.md

 #### Description

-In a previous GSoC project, we replaced the theme used to build our website and documentation.
+In a previous GSoC project, we replaced the way we build the sunpy.org website and the theme it used.
-This lives in the theme repository: <https://github.com/sunpy/sunpy-sphinx-theme>.
+We now use sphinx to create both our website and documentation, using the following theme: https://github.com/sunpy/sunpy-sphinx-theme

-The problem has become that the original base theme that we based this on, has not seen any updates.
+This theme is based upon https://github.com/ryan-roemer/sphinx-bootstrap-theme and it has served us very well.
+The problem is that it has been updated to bootstrap 4 and we would like to use that to improve the way our website and documentation render on smaller screens.
-We want to move to a new base theme: <https://pydata-sphinx-theme.readthedocs.io/en/latest/>
+The main aim is to move our theme to use a new base theme: https://pydata-sphinx-theme.readthedocs.io/en/latest/ This gives us a new layout and more modern bootstrap versions.

-However, to do this, the pydata-sphinx-theme needs several additions:
+The issue is that the way we have been using our theme has a few incompatibilities that either need patching to the pydata theme or overridden in our version.

-1. A new way to create the header bar to match how we currently it, see sunpy.org for an example.
+1. A method to create the header bar to match how we currently it, see sunpy.org for an example.
-2. A way to fix the footer bar instead of having it scroll.
+a.
+We really like our dropdowns

-Ideally we want this added upstream to the pydata-sphinx-theme repository but we can start with it being in our theme repository.
+2. A method to anchor the footer bar instead of having it scroll.

-Finally if we have time:
+a.
+Pydata will only show it when you scroll to the very bottom.

-3. Work through the remaining issues we have in our theme once the transplant has finished.
+If there is time left over, we will then work through the remaining issues we have in our theme repository once the groundwork has been finished.

 #### Milestones